-Walking distance to basic services can be considered an indicator of both provision and coverage of such services and the remoteness of households' dwellings.
-The basic services were categorised into Food Market/Shop, Primary School, Secondary School, and Health Centre.
+Walking distance to basic services can be considered as an indicator of both provision and coverage of such services and the remoteness of households' dwellings.
+The basic services were categorised into Food market/ Shop, Primary School, Secondary School, and Health Centre.

 Figure 4.10 shows the mean walking distance to primary school by district.
-The mean walking distance to primary school in Burera district is 24.3 minutes and 27.2% of households are between 30 and 59 minutes of a primary school.
-This walking distance to a primary school in Burera district is higher than the mean distance in urban areas, which is 19.4 minutes.
-In rural areas, the mean walking distance to a primary school is 28.6 minutes, while it is 27.2 minutes country-wide.
+The mean walking distance to a primary school in Nyabihu district is 28.7 minutes and 44.6% of households are between 30 and 59 minutes of a primary school.
+This mean walking time in Nyabihu district is similar to the rural area mean (28.6 minutes), while country-wide the figure is 27.2 minutes.